hroger1030/SpatialTrees/README.md

 ## Octree

 I have an implementation of a three dimensional data structure that functions very similarly to the two dimensional structure.
-I have not included it with this package yet, as writing proper unittests to validate that it works properly is rather time consuming.
+I have not included it with this package yet, as writing proper unit tests to validate that it works properly is rather time consuming.
 Please contact me directly if you want access to this data structure, and I can make it available to you.

 ## License